-What’s required to deal with unstructured content is an automation approach that has cognitive capabilities that give it the ability to “read” any kind of document much like a human would.
-The underpinning of these capabilities is a vast collection of labeled data points, which serve to give the tool context behind most any kind of unstructured content.
+What’s required to deal with unstructured data is an automation approach that has cognitive capabilities that give it the ability to “read” any kind of document much like a human would.
+The underpinning of these capabilities is a vast collection of labeled data points, which serve to give the tool context behind most any kind of unstructured data.

 Indico’s Intelligent Process Automation (IPA) platform, for example, sits atop a database of some 500 million labeled data points.
-Even the largest life insurance company would spend years, and large sums of money, to collect and label that much data.
+Even the largest life insurance firms would need to spend years, and large sums of money, to collect and label that much data.

 Instead, the business people on the front lines, who know the processes best, use intuitive Indico tools to label maybe 200 documents, indicating which pieces of data they want to extract.
 That’s enough to train an automation model to work with an accuracy rate of about 95%.

-Automating document processing in life insurance underwriting is a prime use case, given the many and varied types of documents involved.
+Automated life insurance underwriting is a prime use case, given the many and varied types of documents involved.
 To assess the risk of a potential client, life insurance companies must collect data on health risks, including potentially numerous documents from myriad healthcare providers.
 Insurers also need to assess an applicant’s net worth and creditworthiness, which means examining various financial documents.
 Collecting all this information and pulling out appropriate data is time-consuming and prone to errors.
-Automating insurance underwriting with an IPA platform can dramatically speed up functions including document assessment and data extraction, assessment of loss runs, and review of the customer’s claim history – all important factors in the underwriting decision.
+Using artificial intelligence for life insurance underwriting can dramatically speed up functions including document assessment and data extraction, assessment of loss runs, and review of the customer’s claim history – all important factors in the underwriting decision.